-- It is an Eligible Borrower under the CARES Act and under the terms of the facility to which it is applying. - It is created or organized in the United States with significant operations in and a majority of its employees based in the United States. - It is unable to secure adequate credit accommodations from other banking institutions. - It has provided financial records and a calculation of its adjusted 2019 EBITDA to the Main Street lender, and such financial records fairly represent its financial condition. - > Borrowers that are subject to or that already prepare their financials in accordance with generally accepted accounting principles (GAAP) must submit GAAP-compliant financial records in connection with this certification. - Borrowers that typically prepare audited financial statements must submit audited financial statements or financial statements prepared for the purpose of filing taxes (or the most recent audited or reviewed financial statements if the borrower does not yet have audited or reviewed financial statements for 2019). - > Borrowers that typically prepare financial statements that consolidate the borrower with its subsidiaries, must submit consolidated financial statements.
+- It is an Eligible Borrower under the CARES Act and under the terms of the facility to which it is applying. - It is created or organized in the United States with significant operations in and a majority of its employees based in the United States. - It is unable to secure adequate credit accommodations from other banking institutions. - It has provided financial records and a calculation of its adjusted 2019 EBITDA to the Main Street lender, and such financial records fairly represent its financial condition. - > Borrowers that are subject to or that already prepare their financials in accordance with generally accepted accounting principles (GAAP) must submit GAAP-compliant financial records in connection with this certification. - Borrowers that typically prepare audited financial statements must submit audited financial statements or financial statements prepared for the purpose of filing taxes (or the most recent audited or reviewed financial statements if the borrower does not yet have audited or reviewed financial statements for 2019).
+If a borrower's 2019 fiscal year does not coincide with calendar year 2019, such borrower may use its 2019 fiscal year (unless the lender requires otherwise). - Borrowers that typically prepare financial statements that consolidate the borrower with its subsidiaries, must submit consolidated financial statements. - It will commit to follow the restrictions on employee compensation, and the prohibition on buybacks and paying dividends on common stock, that apply to direct loan programs under the CARES Act. - It has a reasonable basis to believe that, as of the date of origination of the Main Street loan, it has the ability to meet its financial obligations for at least the next 90 days and does not expect to file for bankruptcy during that time period (a borrower has been generally failing to pay undisputed debts as they become due to the extent it is behind on its debts for reasons other than disruptions to its business resulting from COVID-19).

-- It will commit to follow the restrictions on employee compensation, and the prohibition on buybacks and paying dividends on common stock, that apply to direct loan programs under the CARES Act. - It has a reasonable basis to believe that, as of the date of origination of the Main Street loan, it has the ability to meet its financial obligations for at least the next 90 days and does not expect to file for bankruptcy during that time period (a borrower has been generally failing to pay undisputed debts as they become due to the extent it is behind on its debts for reasons other than disruptions to its business resulting from COVID-19). - It will refrain from repaying principal balance or interest on any debt until the Main Street loan is repaid in full, unless the debt or interest payment is "mandatory and due." - It will not seek to cancel or reduce any of its committed lines of credit with the Main Street lender or any other lender. - If the borrower is a holding company, it must further certify that (1) the loan is fully guaranteed on a joint and several basis by all of its subsidiaries that are included in the EBITDA calculation and (2) if the loan is secured, such guarantees are also secured.
+- It will refrain from repaying principal balance or interest on any debt until the Main Street loan is repaid in full, unless the debt or interest payment is "mandatory and due." - It will not seek to cancel or reduce any of its committed lines of credit with the Main Street lender or any other lender. - If the borrower is a holding company, it must further certify that (1) the loan is fully guaranteed on a joint and several basis by all of its subsidiaries that are included in the EBITDA calculation and (2) if the loan is secured, such guarantees are also secured.